apify/crawlee/docs/guides/typescript_actor.md

 Setting up a TypeScript project
 =============================

-To use TypeScript in your actors, you'll need the following pre-requisites.
+To use TypeScript in your actors, you'll need the following prerequisites.

 1. TypeScript compiler `tsc` installed somewhere: